sumowll/BD4H-Bootcamp/web/zeppelin-intro.md

 -v <local_folder:vm_folder>
 ```
 You should use absolute path for `vm_folder`, but it does not need to be an existing folder.
 For example, if want to use `~/Data/` in my local OS as shared folder connected with `/sample_data/` in VM, I can start a container as following:

 ```
+docker run -it --privileged=true \
+  --cap-add=SYS_ADMIN \
+  -m 8192m -h bootcamp1.docker \
-docker run -it -v ~/Data/:/sample_data/ --privileged=true -m 4096m -p 2222:22 -p 8888:8888 -p 8889:8889 -h bootcamp1.docker sunlab/bigdata:0.04.1 /bin/bash
+  --name bigbox -p 2222:22 -p 9530:9530 -p 8888:8888\
+  -v /path/to/Data/:/sample_data/ \
+  sunlab/bigbox:latest \
+  /bin/bash
 ```

 ## 2. Start Zeppelin service and create HDFS folder

 If you have not started Zeppelin service,

 ```
-sudo service zeppelin start
+/scripts/start-zeppelin.sh #
 ```

 We need to create a HDFS folder for the user `zeppelin` as:

 ```
-sudo su - hdfs
-hdfs dfs -mkdir /user/zeppelin hdfs dfs -chown zeppelin /user/zeppelin exit
+sudo su - hdfs # switch to user 'hdfs' hdfs dfs -mkdir -p /user/zeppelin # create folder in hdfs hdfs dfs -chown zeppelin /user/zeppelin #  change the folder owner exit
 ```
 You can check whether it has been created or not by using:

 ```
 hdfs dfs -ls /user/
 ```

 ## 3. Open Zeppelin Notebook in your browser

 Once you have started Zeppelin service and have created HDFS folder for Zeppelin, you can access Zeppelin Notebook by using your local web browser.

 Open your web browser, and type in the address:
 `host-ip:port-for-zeppelin`
 For example,
-`192.168.99.100:8889` since the IP address assigned to my Docker container is `192.168.99.100` as it is shown above, and the port number assigned to Zeppelin service is `8889` as default in our Docker image.
+`192.168.99.100:9530` since the IP address assigned to my Docker container is `192.168.99.100` as it is shown above, and the port number assigned to Zeppelin service is `9530` as default in our Docker image.

 Once you navigate to that IP address with the port number, you will see the front page of Zeppelin like:
 ![zeppelin-frontpage]({{ site.baseurl }}/image/zeppelin/frontpage.png)